By 2022, life coaches in the US will be pulling in over $1.3 billion every year.

-At first, coming up with new blog topics is easy.
+At first, coming up with life coaching topics is easy.
 After all, you have years of life coaching experience to share.
 From goal setting to professional development, there’s a lot to explore in the area.
-Of course, eventually, it becomes difficult to find new blog topics.
+Of course, eventually, it becomes more difficult to find new blog topics.

 Thankfully, Google Trends is here to help.
 Google Trends is a free keyword and topic research tool that allows anyone to use a data-based approach to selecting blog topics.

 For example, you can use Google Trends’ comparison feature to visualize the difference in search traffic between important keywords for your business.

 Below you can see the terms “motivational speaker” and “life coach” in Google Trends.
 If you’ve been targeting only the keyword “life coach” in your blog topics, the considerable traffic from “motivational speaker” could give you the confidence to push out more content related to that.